Close

 Also, there are often factors that can artificially inflate a baby’s five minute Apgar score.
 The nature and extent of neonatal resuscitation can play a big factor.
 Assessment of a child’s respiratory effort — a big factor in the score — is compromised when breathing assistance is given.

 Low Apgar scores can be the result of mistakes during the birthing process by the obstetrician or the nurses.
 Often these error cause oxygen deprivation that can cause permanent injuries that require a lifetime of care.
-If you suspect that your child may have had poor care during the childbirth, call our birth injury lawyers at 800-553-8082 or get a free online consultation.
+If you suspect that your child may have had poor care during the childbirth process, call our birth injury lawyers at 800-553-8082 or get a free online consultation.

 Contact Us